 How much they will cost: $9

 Why we picked the Panasonic ErgoFit RP-TCM125-K:

-At less than $14, you’ll get a pair of ultralight, ergonomic earbuds that actually come complete with an in-line microphone and remote (ditch the mic and the price plummets down to a crazy-low $8).
+At just $15, you’ll get a pair of ultralight, ergonomic earbuds that come with an inline microphone and remote (ditch the mic and the price plummets down to a crazy-low $8).
 The cable is long enough for comfort, and the silicone eartips are big enough to stay put without causing any irritation or discomfort for average-sized ears.